Mourinho ignores Real president's call for unity

 CERTAIN RESPONSIBILITIES

-Asked about his relationship with Casillas, Mourinho reiterated that he believed Lopez, who was brought in ostensibly as cover when Casillas broke a bone in his hand in January, was the better player.
+Asked about his relationship with Casillas, Mourinho reiterated that he believed Lopez, who was brought in ostensibly as cover when Casillas broke a bone in his hand in January, was the better keeper.

 Casillas has been Real and Spain keeper for more than a decade and is a hero to fans of the club and the national team.